DBraun/TD-JUCE/README.md

 cmake ..
 ```

 Open `build/TD-JUCE.sln` and build in Release (Debug is broken).
 Then press `F5` and TouchDesigner should open.
-This repo's `Plugins` folder should contain a newly compiled `TD-JUCE.dll` and other DLLs such as `TD-JUCE-Reverb.dll`.
+This repo's `Plugins` folder should contain a newly compiled `TD-JUCE.dll` and other DLLs such as `TD-JUCE-Reverb.dll` and `TD-JUCE-VST-Effect`.

 ### OSX